 It isn't the end of the world if you can't recall the interviewer's name.
 Just be honest about it.
 Apologise to the interviewer and ask for it again.
 Say something like this: "I'm sorry, but I'm afraid I've forgotten your name."

 Of course, it's a lot better if you remember the interviewer's name in the first place.
 Please take special note of the name when you first hear it and try to use it in the conversation as quickly as possible.
-Or, take notes and write the name down, along with the interviewer's job title.
+Or take notes and write the name down, along with the interviewer's job title.

-Officially, English is the official language of business in Malaysia.
-However, it’s a good idea to know the native language of your business contacts and find out which language is used in the company workplace.
 Some interviews may be conducted in Chinese or Malay.
 For instance, you’re applying to positions like a bank clerk in an Islamic bank or a Chinese salesperson in a Chinese hotpot restaurant.

 If you're not Malaysian and wish to work in Malaysia, improving your English and mastery of the local language is a great idea.